daranzolin/daranzolin.github.io/_posts/2019-03-29-twitter-identities.markdown

 ---
 layout: post
-title:  "'Speaking as a...': Our Twitter Identities and Behavior
+title:  "'Speaking as a...': Our Twitter Identities and Behavior"
 date:   2019-03-29 11:15:02 -0700
 categories: Post
 tags: R